You Know You Like It: Year-end charts

+Certifications

 DJ Snake remix

 French DJ and producer DJ Snake released a remix of the track in 2013.
-It was uploaded to AlunaGeorge's SoundCloud on July 22, 2013 as an official remix of the song, but was later released as a single on October 20, 2014.
-This version achieved more chart success in the United States and Europe than the original single.
+It was uploaded to AlunaGeorge's SoundCloud on July 22, 2013 as an official remix of the song, but was later released as a single on October 14, 2014.
+This version had significantly more chart success in the United States and Europe than the original single.

 Music video

 The music video to accompany the newest version of the song with DJ Snake has a length of 4:33.
 The video's protagonist is an ostensible humanoid chimpanzee who has thoughts of suicide due to missing the love of his life and not fitting in.
 Through the video he seems frustrated with his life, stalking the Instagram of his love and selling drugs.
 He walks to a gentlemen's club carrying a gun.
 There, he gets a lap dance to forget his worries, but gropes the dancer and gets beaten up by the bouncers.
 Afterwards he comes to a realization and decides to change his ways.
 He throws the gun in the garbage.